publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch87/schI/m__us_usc_t10_s1701.md

 >         “(5)  __Administrative actions__  __.—__

->         In the event that an official or former official of the Department of Defense described in subsection (c), or a Department of Defense contractor, knowingly fails to comply with the requirements of this subsection, the Secretary of Defense may take any of the administrative actions set forth in section 27(e) of the Office of Federal Procurement Policy Act (\[former\] [41 U.S.C.
-423(e)][/us/usc/t41/s423/e]) \[now [41 U.S.C.
-2105][/us/usc/t41/s2105]\] that the Secretary of Defense determines to be appropriate.
+>         In the event that an official or former official of the Department of Defense described in subsection (c), or a Department of Defense contractor, knowingly fails to comply with the requirements of this subsection, the Secretary of Defense may take any of the administrative actions set forth in [section 2105 of title 41][/us/usc/t41/s2105], United States Code\[,\] that the Secretary of Defense determines to be appropriate.

 >     “(b) __Recordkeeping Requirement.—__

 >         “(1)  __Database__  __.—__

->         Each request for a written opinion made pursuant to this section, and each written opinion provided pursuant to such a request, shall be retained by the Department of Defense in a central database or repository for not less than five years beginning on the date on which the written opinion was provided.
+>         Each request for a written opinion made pursuant to this section, and each written opinion provided pursuant to such a request, shall be retained by the Department of Defense in a central database or repository maintained by the General Counsel of the Department for not less than five years beginning on the date on which the written opinion was provided.

 >         “(2)  __Inspector general review__  __.—__